 Looking for a different kind of adventure?
-Come have fun geocaching as a family, exploring Rocky Mountain National Park as well as the mountain towns of Estes Park and Grand Lake with the Across the Divide GeoTour which takes you to an altitude of over 12,000'!
+Come have fun geocaching as a family or with friends, exploring Rocky Mountain National Park as well as the mountain towns of Estes Park and Grand Lake with the Across the Divide GeoTour which takes you to an altitude of over 12,000'!

 The Centennial GeoAdventure celebrates the 100th Anniversary of Rocky Mountain National Park (2015), the 100th Anniversary of the National Park Service (2016), and the 100th Anniversary of Estes Park's incorporation (2017).

 This Centennial GeoAdventure will allow you to explore the "Wildlife, Wilderness & Wonder" of this beautiful region of Colorado!